CVUA-RRW/FooDMe/README.md

 ### BLAST filtering

 You can fine tune the BLAST procedure by specifying a minimal e-value, identity, and coverage of the BLAST search.
-I however recommend to keep these parameters relatively permissive and to filter the BLAST results using the bit-score difference.

-Using the bit-score gives you a stable metric that is database-independent.
+The BLAST results will then be filtered using the bitscore of each hit sequence.
+The maximum allowed bitscore difference to the best hit can be changed with the `--bitscore` option.

 It can be advisable to limit the BLAST search to the descendant of a node of interest.
 You can do this by providing the parent node to the `--taxid_filter` option.
 For example providing `1177` will limit the search to Chordates and `40674` will